 For information visit, repaying your student loans

-Scholarships are a great source of funding for higher education.
-We encourage you to apply with many organizations and scholarship providers in addition to the Texas A&M scholarships.
-Please visit scholarships.tamu.edu for more information.
-College Station students:
+Scholarships are a great source of funding for your education.
+We encourage you to apply with organizations and scholarship providers in addition to Texas A&M. Please visit scholarships.tamu.edu

 The Student Employment Office is designed to help students pursue their educational goals by providing employment resources and professional development opportunities.
 Additionally, the Student Employment Office provides the human resources function for students and employers of students at Texas A&M University.
 College Station students can visit jobsforaggies.tamu.edu for more information.

-The Human Resource Office assists Galveston students with employment opportunities.
+The Human Resource Office helps Galveston students with employment opportunities.

-The Mexican Citizens with Financial Need Waiver program was established by the State of Texas in order to permit a small number of individuals with financial need who are citizens of Mexico to enroll in a public university in Texas and pay the resident tuition rate.
+The Mexican Citizens with Financial Need Waiver program was created by the State of Texas to allow a small number of individuals with financial need who are citizens of Mexico to enroll in a public university in Texas and pay the resident tuition rate.